ml4bio/USPNet/README.md

 # USPNet

+Update-March 2024: We provide a [Demo](https://www.kaggle.com/code/qinzeyu/uspnet-example) for using USPNet-fast, which takes raw amino acid sequences as input.<br>

 This repository contains code for the paper ***Unbiased organism-agnostic and highly sensitive signal peptide predictor with deep protein language model***, which is accepted by *Nature Computational Science*.